 You don’t want to be seen as behind the times, especially if you are targeting a more youthful market.
 Keep an eye on your competitors and take note of where they are online and then use this to help your own decisions.

-Don’t just copy them; make your online presence your own, show your values and your offering and differentiate yourself!
+However, don’t just copy them!
+Make your online presence your own, show your values and offerings and differentiate yourself!